-- It is an eligible lender (and it must notify the Main Street SPV and FRB if, at any time prior to September 30, 2020, it is no longer a lender). - No Covered Individual has a controlling interest in the lender (and it must notify the Main Street SPV and FRB, if at any time prior to September 30, 2020, such certification ceases to be true). - The lender must use reasonable diligence, as outlined above in the borrower CARES Act restrictions section, to make this certification in respect of the lender in good faith. - > The lender also certifies that it will retain records in respect of this conflicts of interest prohibition and compliance with related covenants for the later of (a) 10 years following termination of all Main Street facilities or (b) a period of time required by lender's document retention policies. - It has a reasonable basis to believe that, as of the date of borrowing, it has the ability to meet its financial obligations for at least the next 90 days and does not expect to file for bankruptcy during that time period (and it must notify the Main Street SPV and FRB if, at any time prior to September 30, 2020, such certification ceases to be true).
+- It is an eligible lender (and it must notify the Main Street SPV and FRB if, at any time prior to September 30, 2020, it is no longer a lender). - > The eligible lender is not required to have been the lender that originally extended the loan underlying an MSELF upsized tranche. - No Covered Individual has a controlling interest in the lender (and it must notify the Main Street SPV and FRB, if at any time prior to September 30, 2020, such certification ceases to be true). - The lender must use reasonable diligence, as outlined above in the borrower CARES Act restrictions section, to make this certification in respect of the lender in good faith. - > The lender also certifies that it will retain records in respect of this conflicts of interest prohibition and compliance with related covenants for the later of (a) 10 years following termination of all Main Street facilities or (b) a period of time required by lender's document retention policies. - It has a reasonable basis to believe that, as of the date of borrowing, it has the ability to meet its financial obligations for at least the next 90 days and does not expect to file for bankruptcy during that time period (and it must notify the Main Street SPV and FRB if, at any time prior to September 30, 2020, such certification ceases to be true).